theochem/fanpy/docs/hamiltonian.rst

 wavefunction.
 In the FANCI module, the objectives represent the Schrödinger equation with :math:`\bra{\Phi} \hat{H} \ket{\Psi}` and :math:`\bra{\Phi} \hat{H} \ket{\Phi}`, where :math:`\Phi` is a Slater determinant and :math:`\Psi` is the wavefunction.
-This framework is established in the abstract base class, :ref:`BaseHamiltonian <wfns.ham.base.BaseHamiltonian>`.
+This framework is established in the abstract base class, :class:`BaseHamiltonian <wfns.ham.base.BaseHamiltonian>`.